 Priority 2: Efficiency under standard operating conditions.

-5.The risk of supplying goods and services is the new “financial risk”
+5.The risk of supplying goods and services is the new "financial risk".

-After the 2008 financial crisis, companies focused their efforts on characterizing and monitoring financial risks within the organization and outside it, with their business allies (customers and suppliers).
-There was an explosion of technologies and services to meet this market need. “ Supplier risk” will be analogous to “Financial Risk” after the COVID-19 crisis.
-After the crisis subsides, boards of directors and shareholders will demand that organizations adopt more proactive measures to manage and manage supply risk.
+After the 2008 financial crisis, companies focused their efforts on characterizing and monitoring financial risks within and outside the organization, with their business partners (customers and suppliers).
+There was an explosion of technologies and services to address this market need.
+"Supplier Risk" will be analogous to "Financial Risk" after the COVID-19 crisis.
+After the crisis subsides, boards and shareholders will demand that organizations adopt more proactive measures to manage and manage supply risk.

-Key Questions for organizations:
+Key questions for organizations:

 1.How do the contracts that serve the Supply Chain adapt to the "New Normal"?

-4. Is your Supply Chain based on outdated software or flexible software that adapts to this “New Normal” ?
-What is the Financial impact of this?
+4. Is your Supply Chain based on outdated software or an outdated flexible software that adapts to this "New Normal".What is the financial impact of this?

-5. How transparent is the Supply Chain?
+5. How much transparent is the Supply Chain?

-8. How will the COVID-19 crisis impact the entire company ?
+8. How the COVID-19 crisis will impact the entire company?

 Article Based on GEP publications.